luiemilio/Application-Launcher/README.md

 The project is built and staged to the ./dist directory.
 This directory is exactly what would be deployed to the production CDN.

+You initiate the build process with the following command: `npm run build`.

 * dist
   * index.html - the primary index html.
   * tray.html - the tray window html.